 In this video, we’re going to talk about a few different Internet scams that are still going on out there, and that you need to be aware of.
 Specifically, we’re going to talk about something called Ransomware and another scam we’ve seen called the Tech Support Scam.

-One scam that’s been going around for years is something called Ransomware.
-How it works is that one day you’re sitting working at your computer and all of a sudden your computer completely locks up and you get a big pop up with a warning message that may look something like one of these messages.
+One internet scam that’s been going around for years is something called Ransomware.
+How it works is that one day you’re sitting and working at your computer and all of a sudden your computer completely locks up.
+You get a big pop up with a warning message that may look something like one of these messages.
 It may appear as an FBI warning, an IRS warning, or some kind of virus warning.

 What has really happened is that your computer has been infected with something called Ransomware.
 Essentially, a third party has encrypted and essentially locked all of the files on your computer.
 In other words, your computer is now being held for ransom.

 The message usually states that you can remove the virus or unlock the computer if you call a phone number.
 Once you call the number, the operator convinces you that your computer is infected with viruses or malware.

 They claim they need remote access to your computer to fix the problem.
 The person on the other line will convince you to pay them to unlock the computer.
 They’ll ask for payment in the form of a credit card, a wire transfer, or even Bitcoin.